choria-io/website/docs/content/about/index.md

 ## Operations Features

   * Integration with the Puppet Certificate Authority system
-  * A Connector middleware technology that has been tested to 100s of thousands of nodes.
+  * A middleware technology that is used in production on 100s of thousands of nodes.
 50 000 nodes can comfortably be run on a single Choria Broker.
   * Federations of Collectives eases the admin burden of managing large geographically distributed Collectives
   * Full end to end Authentication, Authorization and Auditing out of the box
   * Support for SRV records and sane configuration defaults to attain a zero config setup